Control-M/Server Management

 The Desired State and then the Actual State of the Control-M/Server or Control-M for z/OS changes to Up.

-This procedure describes how to set the desired state of a Control-M/Server or Control-M for z/OS to Down.
+This procedure describes how to shut down a Control-M/Server or Control-M for z/OS.
 This instructs the Configuration Agent to attempt to shut down the Control-M/Server or Control-M for z/OS when it is up, which disables communication with other components and removes the ability to schedule jobs.

 Begin

-3. From the Control-M/Servers pane, select the relevant Control-M/Server or Control-M for z/OS, from the Control-M/Servers toolbar click Desired State, and then click Down.
+From the Control-M/Servers tab, select the relevant Control-M/Server or Control-M for z/OS, from the Control-M/Servers toolbar click Desired State, and then click Down.

 A Set Desired State to Down confirmation dialog box appears.